rafaelurrutiasilva/minikubeHost/README.md

 This guide provides a rapid method to establish a home Kubernetes environment for testing modern applications on a single Minikube Host VM.
 It is important to note that this guide is not intended for use as a reference in a production environment and does not comprehensively cover all the security considerations required for such an environment.

 ## Environment
-> [!TIP]
-> The following computer environment was utilized.
+The following computer environment was utilized.
 For details regarding container image versions and other components, please refer to the respective sections in the application documentation available here.
 ```
 Microsoft Windows 10 Enterprise, OS : Version 10.0.19045 N/A Build 19045
 VMware Workstation 17 Pro: Version 17.5.0 build-22583795